 Press Release NEWSWIRE

-With offices in Boston, MA and Stockholm, Sweden, NuvoAir is a leading digital health company for chronic disease management and decentralized clinical trials that recently landed $12M in Series A funding to expand its platform and reach.
-The NuvoAir Home platform blends connected devices with high-touch care coordination services to enable patients and their providers to proactively manage chronic conditions, resulting in better outcomes and lower costs.
-NuvoAir Home currently supports thousands of patients worldwide with COPD, asthma, cystic fibrosis, IPF, ALS, and muscular dystrophy.
+With offices in Boston, MA and Stockholm, Sweden, NuvoAir is a leading digital health company for chronic disease management and decentralized clinical trials.
+The NuvoAir Home platform blends connected devices with high-touch care coordination and coaching services to enable patients and their providers to proactively manage chronic conditions, resulting in better outcomes and lower costs.
+NuvoAir Home currently supports thousands of patients worldwide with COPD, cystic fibrosis, asthma, IPF, ALS, and muscular dystrophy.
 NuvoAir’s decentralized clinical trial solution has been used in over 30 studies globally across all phases of drug development.

 Community Engagement Lead